I Am Legend (novel): Critical reception

 Dan Schneider from International Writers Magazine: Book Review wrote:

 In 2012, the Horror Writers Association gave I Am Legend the special Vampire Novel of the Century Award.

 Influence

-Although Matheson calls the assailants in his novel "vampires" and their condition is transmitted through bacteria in the blood and garlic is a repellant to this strain of bacteria, they have little similarity to vampires as developed by John William Polidori and his successors, which came straight out of the gothic fiction tradition.
+One major influence upon Matheson and others of the genre is the Mary Shelley novel, The Last Man, about an immune person surviving in a plague infested world.

-In I Am Legend, the "vampires" share more similarities with zombies, and the novel influenced the zombie genre and popularized the concept of a worldwide zombie apocalypse.
+In I Am Legend, the vampires share many similarities with zombies, and the novel influenced the zombie genre which itself later popularized the concept of a worldwide zombie apocalypse.

 Although the idea has now become commonplace, a scientific origin for vampirism or zombies was fairly original when written.